 2.3.1 Create an Instructional Culture of Digital Technology

 2.3.1.1 Converge the face-to-face and online modes of course delivery by pilot testing the idea of convergence.
 This pilot study, overseen by the Teaching Learning and Technology (TLT) Committee of the Faculty Senate, is underway.
 The TLT Committee worked with the Office of Institutional Effectiveness (OIE) to test the hypothesis that “There is no difference in student learning between converged and non-converged modalities.”
 To test the hypothesis, faculty teaching multiple sections of the same course participated.
 One section was taught in a traditional face-to-face format, and the other used converged learning technology.
 The OIE found no difference in the pass rates, quiz, or final exam scores between the converged and non-converged sections.
-In 2018, the Office of Digital Learning conducted a qualitative case study on the student experience in HyFlex courses.
+In 2018, the Office of Digital Learning conducted a qualitative case study on the student experience in HyFlex (please define HyFlex) courses.
 The research from this study found that participants found the flexibility of the format to be the main benefit of HyFlex.
 They also preferred HyFlex courses in comparison to online or other hybrid course formats.
 The main drawback of HyFlex was the difficulty in communicating with students that were not physically present.
 Over the past year, the TLT Committee and the Faculty Senate defined five modes of instructional delivery to clarify how courses are delivered at NJIT, namely Face-to-Face, Hybrid, Converged Learning, HyFlex, and Online.
 This clarification will beneficial to students and will also allow accuracy in data tracking for course delivery.
 During FY2018, 22% of lecture courses were offered in the Hybrid, Converged Learning, Hyflex, or Online format.
 This tactic will be assessed by the number of courses offered in the Hybrid, Converged Learning, Hyflex, and Online mode.
 (Ongoing)

 2.3.1.2 Increase the use of digital technology in the classroom by developing online programs based fully on internal NJIT capabilities.
 The MS degree programs in Industrial Engineering, Power and Energy Systems, and Applied Science (many of its concentrations) were added to the suite of online programs developed in-house, bringing the total number of available online programs to fifteen.
 The MS in Electrical Engineering and the MS in Computer Science migrated from Pearson to NJIT in the summer, bringing the total NJIT-housed online programs to thirteen.
 A previously approved incentives program, based on enrollment in revised programs, is in the process of being revisited.
 Finding adequate incentives is important to further increase out online offerings.
 To further strengthen NJIT’s online offerings, the TLT Committee, and Faculty Senate passed a motion stating that effective in the beginning of the fall 2019 semester, students registered for a fully online course section must be given the option to take their exam in a completely online format with appropriate proctoring.
 With an endorsement from the TLT Committee and Faculty Senate, the Office of Digital Learning also ran a pilot in the fall 2018 semester to evaluate the Canvas Learning Management System as an alternative to Moodle.
 Fifteen courses, twelve faculty, and 403 students participated in the pilot.
 The pilot will be evaluated based on feedback received from students and faculty, and the results will be presented to the TLT Committee and Faculty Senate in the Spring of 2019.
 This tactic will be assessed by the number of fully online degree programs developed and offered based exclusively on NJIT capabilities.
 (Ongoing)